Do you have a clear picture of your current and future organizational structure?

 You can also create a functional org chart for your long-term vision — how you ultimately see the business going.

 You may have noticed that neither of these examples had names in the boxes.
 That wasn’t for demo purposes.

-When thinking about your organizational structure and creating your functional org charts, only put the roles and functions in.
+When creating your functional org charts, only put the roles and functions in.
 No names at first.

 And if you're a one woman shop, still do this exercise because it's important for you to see how many hats you do actually where.